LANGUID POWWOWS (a diskurso art magazine interview with artists series)

 MA: Advertising graffiti!

 JSV: But of course this is fiction.
-You could say that what's happening in my painting does not happen in reality.
-In reality the gentrifying capitalist will simply paint over all the graffiti and make everything look like an SM Development Corporation apartment front.
+You could say that what's happening in my painting does not really happen in reality.
+Because, in the real world, the gentrifying capitalist would often simply paint over all the graffiti and make everything look like an SM Development Corporation apartment front.

 (laughter)